frontenddogma/web-development-glossary/manuscript/c.md

 : → Concurrent Versions System

 Concurrent Versions System
-: A client-server revision control system.
+: A client-server version control system.
 CVS was developed in 1986 by Dick Grune.&nbsp;[†](#w-cvs) ℹ︎&nbsp;[savannah.nongnu.org/projects/cvs](https://savannah.nongnu.org/projects/cvs)

 Conditional
 : A set of rules that can interrupt normal code execution or change it, depending on whether the condition is completed or not.
 An instruction or a set of instructions is executed, if a specific condition is fulfilled.
 Otherwise, another instruction is executed.
 It is also possible to repeat the execution of an instruction, or set of instructions, while a condition is not yet fulfilled.&nbsp;[‡](#m-conditional)